 How To Message a Person Who Blocked You on WhatsApp

-WhatsApp is increasingly popular in the US as well, however, because of it’s simplicity and features.
-WhatsUp handles basic messaging but adds enhancements like improved photo support, stickers, and sent and read receipts.
+WhatsApp is increasingly popular in the US as well because of its simplicity and features.
+WhatsApp handles basic messaging but adds enhancements like improved photo support, stickers, and sent and read receipts.
 Using WhatsApp is like using an improved version of SMS on any other phone, which is what makes it so appealing to users around the world.
-One of the best features about WhatsApp is the ability to easily block someone through the service.
-This allows you to remove yourself from a potentially dangerous or uncertain conversation, where you feel unsure about your contact’s motivations when talking.
+One of the best features is the ability to easily block someone through the service.
+This allows you to remove yourself from a potentially dangerous or uncertain conversation.

 How to Know if You’re Blocked